 Taylor Kaplan received her MLA in Landscape Architecture from University of Pennsylvania in May 2013.
 Previously Taylor worked for the Holland Partners as well as the Arroyo Group and recently moved back to Los Angeles.

-Sarah Ritter is a Program Coordinator for Pacific Community Ventures based in the San Francisco Bay Area.
-She works primarily on policy research regarding social impact investing for InSight.
-Previously she worked for Restore Capital as an Associate (www.restorecapital.com).
+Sarah Ritter is currently working with the San Francisco Office of Economic and Workforce Development and starting her Master's Degree in City Planning at UC Berkeley.
+Previously, she was a Program Coordinator for Pacific Community Ventures and worked primarily on policy research regarding social impact investing for InSight.
+Before that, she worked for Restore Capital as an Associate (www.restorecapital.com).
 The firm invests in wetland mitigation banks and the emerging nutrient trading markets in the Chesapeake and the Willamette.
 Sarah conducted the majority of the research on the legislation/policy and market regulation.
+(Summer 2014)

 Laura Benjamin attended the Luskin School of Public Affairs, UCLA to receive her Masters of Urban and Regional Planning.
 Laura was a Clean Energy Research Intern for Focus the Nation.
 She looked primarily at green leases and sustainable building practices used in the green building movement in Portland, OR as well as nationally.
 In addition, Laura reviewed grant applications and proposals for First 5 LA’s Health Food Access Initiative as their External Grant Reviewer.

 Mary Jane Boltz lives in Los Angeles and works for the American Apparel Factory and HQ in the vintage division.
 She previously worked at the Census Bureau in East Los Angeles.